 top of page

-Professional Services
+Professional Editing Services

-Alpha and Beta Reading
+Alpha & Beta Reading

-Cost: $25 for every 10,000 words
+Rate: $5 for every 1,000 words/$50 for every 10,000 words

 Developmental Editing

-Cost: $0.012 per word
+Rate: $.023 per word

-Developmental editing is a thorough, "big picture" review of your manuscript to pinpoint its shortcomings.
-It's similar to a beta read, but it's far more in depth and educational.
+Developmental editing is a "big picture" analysis of your manuscript to pinpoint its shortcomings.
+Typically the first stage of professional editing, it's similar to a beta read, but it's far more in-depth and educational.
 Not only will it help you tie your entire book together, but it will make you an even better writer in the future.
-I'll ensure every piece of your story makes sense, including plot, characters, structure, dialogue, and setting.
-I'll tell you where you may need to expand or cut back, and depending on your needs, I can assist with line editing.
-In addition to your manuscript, you'll get back a separate document with detailed notes to improve your novel.

 Copyediting

-Cost: $0.014 per word
+Rate: $.02 per word

 Comprehensive Editing

-Cost: $0.016 per word
+Rate: $.025 per word

-By far my most popular editing package, comprehensive editing combines developmental editing with copyediting.
-Done at the same time, it's a great option for authors who want to get through the editing process faster and don't want to break the bank.
-You'll get back a fully edited manuscript with copy and line edits along with a document with detailed developmental and educational notes.
-Plus, there's no limit to our interaction.
-Comprehensive editing is a collaborative process from the day you hand your manuscript over to me to the day you decide to publish it.
+You'll get back a fully edited manuscript with Track Changes and Comments along with a detailed 5-10 page report with developmental and educational notes.
+Plus, there's no limit on our consultations.
+Comprehensive editing is a collaborative process from the day you send me your manuscript to the day you publish it.

 Proofreading

-Proofreading is typically done right before publication.
-It's the last set of eyes on a manuscript.
-I'll tackle any lingering spelling, punctuation, grammar, or formatting issues for you.
-If you're a new client, and I have never read your manuscript before, I charge per word as noted above.
-If you're an existing client, and I've previously done an edit for you, I charge a flat rate of $100 for novels under 100K words, $150 for novels 101K-150K, and $200 for anything over 151K.
+If you're a new client and I haven't read your book before, I charge the rate noted above.
+If you're an existing client and I have already edited your book, I charge a flat rate of $100 for novels under 100K words, $150 for novels 101K-150K words, and $200 for anything over 150K words.

 Ghostwriting